The Training Program

 Becoming a psychoanalyst is a complex and rigorous undertaking involving the following components:

 An important requisite for psychoanalytic training is the candidate’s own personal psychoanalysis.
 It provides the candidate with in-depth, direct personal experience in the psychoanalytic treatment process.
-NPAP requirements for Personal Analysis are defined in the Training Details section..
+NPAP requirements for Personal Analysis are defined in the Training Details section.

-A detailed description of the curriculum, as well as the details of the training, may be accessed through the links at the bottom of this page.
 The curriculum consists of required (designated by the prefix R) and elective (designated by the prefix E) courses, offering a thorough grounding in traditional and contemporary psychoanalytic concepts and practice, including but not limited to classical psychoanalysis, ego psychology, object relations, Kleinian theory, self psychology, Lacanian theory, and the relational school.
 Any or all of these perspectives may serve as the foundation for the candidate’s own approach to clinical practice.
 Electives and optional independent study provide opportunities for specialized work in areas of the candidate’s own choosing.
 All courses emphasize the integration of theory and treatment technique.

 After each level’s requirements have been completed, candidates advance to the next level upon the recommendation of evaluation committees, which meet personally with individual candidates.